2023 Long Island Awards

 USTA Eastern's Long Island Region is thrilled to announce the return of its Awards Dinner this September.
-The 31st celebration of Long Island’s tennis community will be held on Wednesday, September 22, 2021 at Chateau Briand Caterers in Westbury, N.Y.
+The 33rd celebration of Long Island’s tennis community will be held on Wednesday, September 27, 2023 at Sea Cliff Manor in Sea Cliff, N.Y.
 With this event, the Long Island Region looks forward to recognizing the achievements of individuals, facilities and organizations who have gone above and beyond, both on the court and off.
 Some awardees will be honored for their tennis play and/or rankings, while our Prestigious and Excellence award recipients are nominated by the Long Island tennis community.

 Hy Zausner Lifetime Achievement Award: This award recognizes a lifetime of achievement both on and off the tennis court on Long Island.
 It is given in memory of Mr. Zausner, the founder of the Port Washington Tennis Academy in 1966.
 A former Boy Scout leader, he believed in the philosophy of giving back to others and built his tennis academy to give the community an activity, keep children out of trouble and steer them away from alcohol and drugs.
 Hy Zausner passed away in 1992.